Each year, an estimated 22,000 women in the United States are diagnosed with ovarian cancer.

 In addition to receiving IV chemotherapy, women whose debulking surgery was optimal may also be offered intraperitoneal (IP) chemotherapy.
 This treatment delivers a concentrated dose of chemotherapy through a tube into the abdomen, directly to the cancer cells.
 IP chemotherapy works well, but the side effects may be more severe than with regular chemotherapy.

-In November 2014, the US Food and Drug Administration (FDA) approved the targeted treatment bevacizumab (Avastin) as a treatment for ovarian cancer.
+- Bevacizumab (Avastin).
 Bevacizumab works by preventing the growth of new blood vessels that feed tumors.
-Administered via intravenous infusion, bevacizumab is intended to be used in combination with chemotherapy in women who have advanced ovarian cancer that has come back after previous treatment.
-As noted, it may also be given as consolidation or maintenance therapy based on results of clinical trials.
+Administered via intravenous infusion, bevacizumab is intended to be used in combination with chemotherapy for women who have advanced ovarian cancer that has recurred (come back) after previous treatment.
+As previously noted, it may also be given as consolidation or maintenance therapy.

-In December 2014, the FDA granted accelerated approval to olaparib (Lynparza), a new oral drug treatment (pill) for women with advanced ovarian cancer associated with defective BRCA genes, as detected by an FDA-approved test.
+- Olaparib (Lynparza).
+Olaparib is an oral drug treatment (pill) for women with previously treated, advanced ovarian cancer associated with defective BRCA genes, as detected by an FDA-approved test.
 Olaparib is a poly ADP-ribose polymerase (PARP) inhibitor that blocks enzymes involved in repairing damaged DNA.
-It is intended for women with previously treated ovarian cancer that is associated with defective BRCA genes.

 Managing Treatment Side Effects